Artificial Intelligence

 The launch is a direct response to OpenClaw, the open-source desktop AI agent that went viral earlier this year.
 Jensen Huang called OpenClaw the “next ChatGPT.”

 Its creator Peter Steinberger has since joined OpenAI.
-Unlike OpenClaw, which is free and open-source, Manus runs on Meta’s proprietary model stack as a paid subscription, pitching itself as the polished commercial alternative.
+Unlike OpenClaw, which is free and open-source, Manus runs on Meta’s proprietary model stack as a paid subscription.
+This model of charging mirrors the wider trend, where AI agents are pushing companies to reconsider the traditional per-seat pricing structure.

 To address privacy concerns, all terminal commands require explicit user approval before execution.
 Users can approve actions individually or set trusted recurring tasks to run automatically.